1980s in music: Asia

+Japan

+During the 1980s, Japan had the second largest music market in the world.

-In Japan, bands such as Shonen Knife, Boredoms, The Star Club, X Japan, Dead End and The Stalin began in the Japanese rock bands and Visual kei emerged in the 1980s with bands such as X Japan, Buck Tick and D'erlanger.
-Japanese noise rock emerged in the 1980s with bands such as Melt-Banana, Zeni Geva and Guitar Wolf in the Japanese's indies scene.
+In Japan, bands such as Shonen Knife, Boredoms, The Star Club, X Japan, Dead End and The Stalin began in the Japanese rock bands and visual kei emerged in the 1980s with bands such as X Japan, Buck-Tick and D'erlanger.
+Japanese noise rock emerged in the 1980s with bands such as Melt-Banana, Zeni Geva and Guitar Wolf in the Japanese indies scene.

+Idols included Seiko Matsuda, Akina Nakamori, Hiroko Yakushimaru, Tomoyo Harada, Yōko Oginome, Yoko Minamino, Chisato Moritaka and Wink.
+Artists in the new music genre included Saki Kubota.
+Rock bands included Rebecca, Kome Kome Club and the Southern All Stars.
+Artists in the electronic music genre included Yellow Magic Orchestra.

+The song "Hana" (1980) by Shoukichi Kina was a hit overseas, and sold 30 million copies.
+Eiichi Ohtaki released A Long Vacation.

 City pop, an adult-oriented genre with western influences of disco, funk, soft rock, and R&B also became popular with the Japanese tech boom.
 Popular artists in the genre were Anri and Tatsuro Yamashita.
 Most songs were about love or living in the city.
 The genre was barely known outside of Japan.
-However, city pop has been getting increasingly popular in the west with Internet-borne microgenre vaporwave.
-On May 3, 2019, Light in the Attic, an independent record label, released Pacific Breeze: Japanese City Pop, AOR, and Boogie 1976-1986.
+However, city pop has been getting increasingly popular in the West with Internet-borne microgenre vaporwave.
+On May 3, 2019, Light in the Attic, an independent record label, released Pacific Breeze: Japanese City Pop, AOR and Boogie 1976–1986.
 It was a compilation album that showcased what city pop is and its style.

-Japanese hardcore emerged with bands such as The Star Club and GISM and Japanese idol group Onyanko Club began as Idol group in the teen fans and youth fans.
+Japanese hardcore emerged with bands such as The Star Club and GISM and Japanese idol group Onyanko Club began as an Idol group among the teen fans and youth fans.